 If you have any queries, please contact the Mayor's Office (see link on right).

-The Deputy Mayor for the year is Councillor Jude Deakin and Deputy Mayoress, Mrs Jill Smith-Hughes.
+The Deputy Mayor for the year is Councillor Sandra Pontin and the Deputy Mayor's Escort is Mr John Pontin.

 Councillor Pontin, as newly appointed Deputy Mayoress, said “My family and I span four generations of Military Service: World War 1, World War 2, The Cold War and most recently The Gulf War.
 I am proud that the Mayor has chosen a charity that is dear to my heart and I will take great pleasure in supporting it.”